 API Tokens is a special mechanism of the Web Services authentication designed for 3rd party integration.
-Unlike other available authentication approaches in UUX, such as OAUTH 2 token, the API Token mechanism does not require End-User interaction (to provide credentials for log in), which allows for it to be used in background processes, e.g. for cross process communications (example: Data Gateway communicates with SASM Services) or for interactions.
+Unlike other available authentication approaches in UUX, the API Token mechanism does not require End-User interaction (to provide credentials for login), which allows for it to be used in background processes, e.g. for cross-process communications (example: Data Gateway communicates with SASM Services) or for interactions.

 To setup a connection with Web Services using the API token approach, the valid API token needs to be present in the System.
 In Administration application, the "Integration / Web Service Tokens" area presents all the Tokens.